tudo75/xed-restore-tabs-plugin/README.md

     sudo rm /usr/share/locale/it/LC_MESSAGES/com.github.tudo75.xed-restore-tabs-plugin.mo

 ## Instructions
-Plugin must be enabled from Settings -> Plugin
+Plugin must be enabled from Edit -> Preferences -> Plugins -> Restore Tabs

 Pay attention if you have more than one working window open.
 Plugin restore the list of opened files only for last closed window.